erigontech/erigon/eth/stagedsync/README.md

 They might be disabled because they aren't used for all the APIs.

-This stage doesn't use a network connection.
+These stages do not use a network connection.

-**Tx Lookup Index**

-This index sets up a link from the transaction hash to the block number.

 **Account History Index**